 If you are coming to CXC Academy from another endurance sport we recommend that you follow Period 1 of whatever level you are choosing.
 If you know you are going to follow our “Performance Plan” based on 400 yearly training hours, pull up Period 1 and start it from the beginning.
 Follow that plan for about two weeks, and then you can make the transition to the start of the actual Period you are in.

 Say you are joining us right now, at the start of Period 7, pull up Period 1, and follow that to “Week 2”, and then transition to Week 3 in Period 7.
 When it’s time for Period 8 to be released, you should be able to make the transition to that period and follow it all the way through.
-It’s okay to make some minor adjustments to some of the workouts, as this is only a template.
+It’s okay to make adjustments to some of the workouts, as this is only a template.
 Specifically, in the first two weeks after making the switch to Period 7 it’s fine to take it a little easy to avoid any injury.

 Q: According to your plan you recommend starting in phase 1 for 2 weeks.
 I’m coming off a full season of bike racing and over the past 2 weeks have done long L1 skis.
 Would you still advise those 2 weeks to get used to the intervals and speed?